Class AddDeathrattleSpell

 All weapon removals trigger deathrattles, whether by replacement, destruction or by depleting their durability.

-Deathrattles resolve from the Spellsource.ZonesMessage.Zones.GRAVEYARD
+Deathrattles resolve from the Spellsource.ZonesMessage.Zones.GRAVEYARD.
+However, the SpellArg.BOARD_POSITION_ABSOLUTE argument

 is set to where the minion used to be.

-is specified on this spell, it will be computed at the time the effect is applied and
+If a SpellArg.VALUE is specified on this spell, it will be computed at the time the effect is applied and

 copied onto the sub-spell.